1247Foundation Ermesinde of Luxembourg

 FAQ – Cordemois Abbey

-What is the history of Cordemois Abbey?
+What is the history of the Cordemois Abbey?

 Which artists created the stained glass and frescoes of the abbey?

-What happened with the July 2024 agreement?
+What happened with the agreement of July 2024?

 What are the liturgical services open to the public?

-The main services accessible to the public: Vespers at 6 PM (often chanted — not to be missed), Eucharist on weekdays (8:45 AM) and Sunday (10:30-11 AM), Lauds (7 AM), None (2:45 PM), Compline (8 PM).
+The main services accessible to the public: Vespers at 6 PM (often sung — not to be missed), Eucharist on weekdays (8:45 AM) and Sunday (10:30-11 AM), Lauds (7 AM), None (2:45 PM), Compline (8 PM).
 Vigils (5 AM) are celebrated on Sundays and solemnities.

 What are the Poulie Bridge and the Épine Footbridge?